official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 821. The following key findings are from Section 14.2, and relate to evidence in Section 14.1:

-•  Between 2003 and 2009, UK forces in Iraq faced gaps in some key capability areas, including protected mobility, Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) and helicopter support.
+*  Between 2003 and 2009, UK forces in Iraq faced gaps in some key capability areas, including protected mobility, Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR) and helicopter support.

-•  It was not sufficiently clear which person or department within the MOD had
+*  It was not sufficiently clear which person or department within the MOD had

 responsibility for identifying and articulating capability gaps.

-126

-The Report of the Iraq Inquiry•  Delays in providing adequate medium weight Protected Patrol Vehicles (PPVs)
+*  Delays in providing adequate medium weight Protected Patrol Vehicles (PPVs)

 and the failure to meet the needs of UK forces in MND(SE) for ISTAR and helicopters should not have been tolerated.

-•  The MOD was slow in responding to the developing threat in Iraq from
+*  The MOD was slow in responding to the developing threat in Iraq from

 Improvised Explosive Devices (IEDs).
 The range of protected mobility options available to commanders in MND(SE) was limited.
 Although work had begun before 2002 to source an additional PPV, it was only ordered in July 2006 following Ministerial intervention.

-•  Funding was not a direct barrier to the identification and deployment of
+*  Funding was not a direct barrier to the identification and deployment of

 additional solutions to the medium weight PPV gap.
 But it appears that the longer‑term focus of the Executive Committee of the Army Board on the Future Rapid Effect System programme inhibited it from addressing the more immediate issue related to medium weight PPV capability.

-•  The decision to deploy troops to Afghanistan had a material impact on the availability of key capabilities for deployment to Iraq, particularly helicopters and ISTAR.
+*  The decision to deploy troops to Afghanistan had a material impact on the availability of key capabilities for deployment to Iraq, particularly helicopters and ISTAR.